AstraloreGames/Definitely_Not_Holy_Grounds/Notes.md

 Perfect butler that may or may not be from hell???

 Perfect butler Bryan

 clumsy maid – arsonist SATAN

 loan shark vampire werewolf named Rin

 Archangel Michael infiltrates butler cafe

 Tsundere Dino

 small depressed zombie Brian

 Vampire leader Vlad – dinosaur????

 Depressed skeleton named Braan

 Maid named Yane the Yandere

 # Characters

-Felix - protag, a boy who crossdresses as a maid for his job at a maid cafe
+Elliot - protag, a boy who crossdresses as a maid for his job at a maid cafe

 Perfect butler Bryan – Archangel Michael